openstack/openstack-manuals/doc/common/glossary.rst

       A standardized interface for managing compute, data, and network resources, currently unsupported in OpenStack.

+   Open Virtual Network (OVN)

+      OVN (Open Virtual Network) is a set of services that convert virtual network setups into OpenFlow rules, and apply them into Open vSwitch.
+OVN provides a more abstract layer than Open vSwitch, allowing working with logical routers and logical switches, instead of flows.

    Open Virtualization Format (OVF)

       Standard for packaging VM images.
 Supported in OpenStack.